rspeer/langcodes/README.md

 have been renamed to `territory`.
 We try to support a few common cases with deprecation warnings, such as looking up the `region` property of a Language object.

+A nice benefit of this is that when a dictionary is displayed with 'language', 'script', and 'territory' keys in alphabetical order, they are in the same order as they are in a language code.

 ### Python version support